parekhaman1807/multimaster_fkie/README.md

 All workstations should be time-synced.
 Currently, a script is run which alots the same time to all workstations.
 NTP could be used.

-## Publishing Only Required Topics
+## 3.Publishing Only Required Topics

-Edit master_sync.launch under fkie_master_sync.
+Edit `master_sync.launch` under `fkie_master_sync`.
 Under the topic param section, add the required topic to be published as
 ```
 ["usb_cam/image_raw"]
 ```